Equality, diversity and your career

 Some companies are registered as a Disability Confident employer.
 This now replaces the "Two Ticks" scheme.
-However, you may still see organisations with the "Two Ticks" symbol.

 The government Disability Confident Scheme aims to help employers make the most of the opportunities provided by employing disabled people.
 It is voluntary and has three levels that have been designed to support a disabled person on their Disability Confident journey.
 View a list of employers who are members.

 Like the previous scheme, level 2 Disability Confident employers commit to offer an interview to disabled people who meet the minimum criteria for the job.
 If employers do not advertise a formal guaranteed interview, they should make it clear in their recruitment material that a disabled applicant meeting the minimum criteria for the job (that is the description of the job as set by the employer) will be given the opportunity to demonstrate their abilities at an interview.